-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Electrochemical Principles of Metallurgy”.
+This set of Class 12 Chemistry Chapter 6 Multiple Choice Questions & Answers (MCQs) focuses on “Electrochemical Principles of Metallurgy”.

 1. Which of the following metals are reduced from molten salt solutions by electrolysis?

 Explanation: Highly electropositive metals are reduced to metals from molten salt solutions by electrolysis.
 Aluminium being a highly electro positive metal is separated from bauxite by the process known as Hall-Heroult process.